sensu/sensu-puppet/REFERENCE.md

 ##### `check_hooks`

-An array of Sensu hooks, which are commands run by the Sensu agent in response to the result of the check command execution.
+An array of check response types with respective arrays of Sensu hook names.

 ##### `proxy_entity_name`

 Valid values: /^[\w\.\-]+$/, absent

-The check name, used to create a proxy entity for an external resource (i.e., a network switch).
+The entity name, used to create a proxy entity for an external resource (i.e., a network switch).

 ##### `round_robin`

 Valid values: `true`, `false`

 If the check should be executed on a single entity within a subscription in a round-robin fashion.

-##### `namespace`

-The Sensu RBAC namespace that this check belongs to.

-Default value: default

 ##### `proxy_requests_entity_attributes`